Nav1212/JobFinder/README.md

 # 🤖 JobFinder - Unified Job Search & Resume Platform

-An intelligent job search automation tool that uses LLM-powered resume matching to find and score job opportunities, plus a resume generator with PDF import.
+An intelligent job search automation tool that uses LLM-powered resume matching to find and score job opportunities, plus a resume generator with PDF import that vectorizes your resume to allow more comprehensive matching with a larger repository of career achievments.
+Still currently in testing as of now.

 ## 📁 Project Structure